esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 teaching: FIXME
 exercises: FIXME
 questions:
-- "What are practical recommendations for doing team work?"
+- "What are practical tips for doing team work?"
 - "What soft skills are valuable when working in teams?"
 - "How can I apply what I learned in my daily work?"
 objectives: